Ember-Radical/ember-radical/README.md

 - `{{rad-tabs}}`
 - `{{rad-tooltip}}`

-See [healthsparq.github.io/ember-radical/](https://healthsparq.github.io/ember-radical/) for full, in-depth documentation and demos.
+See [healthsparq.github.io/ember-radical/](https://healthsparq.github.io/ember-radical/) for full documentation and demos.

 ### Styles
 _Stylesheets are written in SCSS.
 The [ember-cli-sass](https://github.com/aexmachina/ember-cli-sass)